cheneyuwu/rlfd/README.md

         ```

 ### Training Models
-- Make sure you have your dmeonstrations `demo_data.npz` stored in your
+- Make sure you have your demonstrations `demo_data.npz` stored in the directory you are about to store the experiment results.
-- Create a python script storing hyper-parameters to be used for training your model, named `<param name>.py`
+- In the same folder, create a python script storing hyper-parameters to be used for training your model, named `<param name>.py`
     - We have pre-defined parameter files for the environments we tested in `<root>/Package/td3fd/td3fd/ddpg/param/*` and
     - Optionally, in the python file you just created, you can simple import from our pre-defined parameters, e.g.
         ```